rinne/node-unix-checksum/README.md

 UnixChecksum.getDigestEncodings()
 ---------------------------------

-Returns an array of supported digest encodins.
+Returns an array of supported digest encodings.

 The following formats are available: